zacjszewczyk/zacjszewczyk.github.io/README.md

 ## Installation

 Because First Crack has no dependencies, installation is a breeze: just clone the repository.
-Open a shell and type the following two commands:
+Open a shell and type the following commands:

 ```
 $ git clone https://zjszewczyk@bitbucket.org/zjszewczyk/firstcrack-public.git